-The requesting vendor logs into the data feed request website and creates the request.
+The requesting vendor logs into the Data Services Dashboard.
+Under the Tools section select Datafeed Request.
+The New Request screen will load.
 The data feed installation location and contact information is required.
 The requesting vendor also selects the relevant product(s) from the list of products they are approved to offer.